 Director Of Brain Recovery

-Founder and President of Vancouver Brain Injury Association, Richard originated and facilitates all Vancouver Brain Injury Association Support Groups.
+Founder and President of Vancouver Brain Injury Association, Richard originated all Vancouver Brain Injury Association Support Groups.
 A former executive coach, Richard now specializes in coaching brain injury rehabilitation and recovery.

 Richard created the Neuroscience Of Happiness workshop and founded the Brain Recovery Fridays program in September 2015.